CG-Nik/StingerReadded/README.md

 Effectively, this mod makes Stinger obtainable in normal gameplay, as if it were a normal melee skill.

 This is an unofficial, fan-made mod for A Township Tale.
 This mod is not affiliated with or endorsed by the owners or developers of A Township Tale.

+### Downloading
+Download StingerReadded.dll and StingerReadded.zip off of the most recent release.
+Place StingerReadded.dll into the Mods folder.
+Extract StingerReadded.zip, and place the resulting StingerReadded folder into the Mods folder.